FACTBOX-Countries rush to evacuate foreign citizens from Sudan | Law-Order

 Forty-five left on Monday night on a Japanese military flight, and eight others left with the help of France and other groups, he said.
 SWITZERLAND

-Switzerland has already shut its embassy and evacuated all Swiss staff and their families.
+Switzerland has shut its embassy and evacuated all Swiss staff and their families.
 CHINA

 China said most Chinese nationals have been safely evacuated in groups to neighbouring countries.
 The defence ministry deployed naval ships to pick up and evacuate citizens on Wednesday.
-The foreign ministry said between Tuesday and Thursday, nearly 800 people have been transferred by sea and more than 300 have travelled to neighbouring countries of Sudan by land.
+The foreign ministry said between Tuesday and Thursday, nearly 800 people were transferred by sea and more than 300 travelled to neighbouring countries by land.
 There have been no casualty reports so far, the ministry said.

 The Chinese consulate-general in Jeddah issued a notice on Wednesday advising citizens who planned to evacuate to Saudi Arabia to enter through the Jeddah Islamic Port.
 INDIA

 More than 1,200 Indians evacuated from Sudan had arrived in Jeddah in Saudi Arabia as of Thursday, and would soon be repatriated to India, the country's junior foreign minister V. Muraleedharan said.
+INDONESIA

+Out of 900 Indonesians who have been evacuated from Sudan, nearly 400 arrived back in Indonesia on Friday morning, the foreign ministry said.
 CANADA

-Canada will deploy about 200 troops to coordinate evacuations from war-torn Sudan, Canadian Defence Minister Anita Anand said on Wednesday, with Ottawa adding that about 180 Canadians have been evacuated.
+operation in Sudan on Thursday, airlifting over 100 people, including Canadians and other nationals, on two flights from the war-torn North African country, senior government officials said.
+Canada would deploy about 200 troops to coordinate evacuations from war-torn Sudan, Canadian Defence Minister Anita Anand said on Wednesday.
+About 180 Canadians had already been evacuated with the help of other countries.

 There are about 1,800 Canadians in Sudan, out of which about 700 have requested assistance from the foreign ministry, according to the Canadian government.
+UKRAINE

-KENYA Kenya's foreign affairs ministry said on Thursday the government had evacuated 342 people who had arrived in Jeddah in Saudi Arabia from Port Sudan.
+Kenya's foreign affairs ministry said on Thursday the government had evacuated 342 people who arrived in Jeddah in Saudi Arabia from Port Sudan.
+SOUTH AFRICA

-SOUTH AFRICA South Africa said it expected the last 12 of its nationals known to be in Sudan to have left on Tuesday.
+South Africa said it expected the last 12 of its nationals known to be in Sudan to have left on Tuesday.
+(Compiled by Reuters editors)

-(Compiled by Kevin Liffey; Additional reporting by Liz Lee; Editing by Nick Macfie, William Maclean and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)